 Senior Mastering Engineer

-Eric recently resigned his university position to accommodate the time pressures of an increasingly busy mastering facility, but he is still active in research and a new area (for him) of non-fiction writing.
-He brings to his mastering work not only a unique perspective but also a very high level of both musical and technical knowledge.
-He is the editor of both editions of Bob Katz’ Mastering Audio: The Art and the Science and is a regular contributor of technique and review articles to Sound on Sound.
+Eric brings to his mastering work both a unique perspective and a very high level of musical and technical knowledge.
+He conceived and edited the first two editions of Bob Katz’ Mastering Audio: The Art and the Science (Focal Press) and is a regular contributor of technique and review articles to Sound on Sound.

-Audio workstations: our main mastering DAW is the hardware based Pyramix (v.6) with Flux EQ and dynamic processors, alongside a SADiE PCM8 (v.6) with CEDAR DeNoise and ReTouch restoration software for classical editing.
-In addition we have the native based Sequoia DAW (v.11) with EQ and dynamics from Sonnox and Sonoris, and use Izotope RX2 for restoration projects.
+Audio workstations: our main mastering DAWs are a hardware based Pyramix (v.6) with Flux EQ and dynamic processors, and a native based Sequoia DAW (v.11) with EQ and dynamics from Sonnox and Sonoris, and use Izotope RX5 for restoration projects.

 - t.c. electronic Mastering System 6000 with Massenburg Hi-Res EQ